Horseback Riders Embark on a Journey to Well-Being

 (Alain)

-It is the tourist’s unassuming approach that will make it easier to connect with local people, and in certain cultures—particularly those with a strong equestrian tradition—as Gregory puts it:
+It is the tourist’s unassuming approach that will facilitate contact with local people, and in certain cultures—particularly those with a strong equestrian tradition—as Gregory says:

-“If you don’t get up close and personal with the horses—in Mongolia, for example—you might meet the Mongolians, but you won’t get a feel for their culture.
-You’ll meet people, but you won’t learn about their culture.”
+"If you don't get up close and personal with horses—in Mongolia, for example—you might meet Mongolians, but you won't get a feel for their art.
+You'll meet people, but you won't learn about their culture."

 Discovering another culture also means discovering a different approach to horses—what role horses play in that culture.
-For example, Emmy explains that in Finland, they are ahead of the curve in ethology and animal welfare, whereas in other countries the horse is a means of survival.
-This immersion in local cultures has instilled, particularly in Dominique, Alain, Fabienne, and Gregory—who have traveled to countries of varying levels of poverty—a certain humility and sensitivity toward what they have witnessed:
+For example, Emmy explains that in Finland, they are ahead of the curve when it comes to ethology and animal welfare, whereas in other countries, horses are a means of survival.
+This immersion in local cultures has instilled—particularly in Dominique, Alain, Fabienne, and Gregory, who have traveled to countries of varying levels of poverty—a certain humility and sensitivity toward what they have witnessed:

 "It puts things into perspective when it comes to the people you meet and the way we ride."